ptrandev/elucidate/README.md

 # Elucidate
-A Python script that uses basic methods to crack passwords.
+A nonmalicious Python script that uses basic methods to crack passwords.

 **NOTE: THIS SCRIPT IS NON MALICIOUS.
 ELUCIDATE ONLY CRACKS PASSWORDS THAT ARE SPECIFIED WITHIN THE SCRIPT AS VARIABLES.**